CarVac/MeleeConchRuleset/ruleset.md

 Generally, any layout of Inputs is permitted.

-Aside from Combined Analog Digital Inputs (CADI) and orthogonal axes of a control stick Analog Input, Inputs must not share actuators in a way that makes it difficult or impossible to actuate one without actuating another.
+Aside from Combined Analog Digital Inputs (CADI) and orthogonal axes of a control stick Analog Input, Inputs must not share Actuators in a way that makes it difficult or impossible to actuate one without actuating another.

-Inputs must not have two separate actuators that produce the same output.
+Inputs must not have two separate Actuators that both influence the value read by that Input.
 For example, you may not tie a string to an analog stick in order to move it using a different finger.

+## Configuration

+These rules do not apply during a configuration mode which is not permitted for use during gameplay.

 # Digital Outputs

-Digital Outputs consist of A, B, X, Y, L digital, R digital, the four D-pad directions, and Start.
+Digital Outputs consist of A, B, X, Y, Z, L digital, R digital, the four D-pad directions, and Start.

-If any Input influences A, X, Y, Z, D-pad directions, or Start then it may not influence any other Output.
+If any Input influences A, X, Y, Z, D-pad directions, or Start Outputs, then it may not influence any other Output.

-If any Input influences B, L digital, or R digital, it may only influence others as a Modifier Input.
+If any Input influences B, L digital, or R digital Outputs, it may only influence other outputs as a Modifier Input.

 Each Digital Output may be influenced by no more than one Input of any type.
 The first exception is that Z may be influenced by up to two Inputs.
-The other exception to this is that L Digital and R Digital may be disabled by a Dedicated Modifier Input that modifies the Digital Input to output a fixed Analog Trigger Output for the corresponding Trigger.
+The other exception to this is that L Digital and R Digital may be disabled by a Dedicated Modifier Input that modifies the Digital Input to output only a fixed Analog Trigger Output for the corresponding Trigger.

 Digital Outputs must be off in their default states regardless of what type of Input influences each one.